Falken

 Falken is owned by Sumitomo Rubber Industries, one of Japan's largest tire manufacturers.
 Sumitomo also owns Dunlop in certain markets.
 This gives Falken access to significant R&D resources while maintaining its enthusiast-focused brand identity.

 Excellent.
-The RT660 is one of the best value track tires available—it offers ~90% of the grip of premium options like Michelin Cup 2 at 50-60% of the price.
+The RT660 is one of the best value track tires available.
+It offers roughly 90% of the grip of premium options like Michelin Cup 2 at 50-60% of the price.
 Expect 3-5 track days depending on driving style.
 It's the go-to choice for grassroots racers who want performance without breaking the bank.

 Falken was an early supporter of professional drifting, sponsoring Formula Drift and top drivers since the sport's early days.
 Their iconic teal livery became synonymous with drift culture.
 The tires themselves offer good grip at accessible prices, making them practical for a sport that destroys tires quickly.